Synthetixio/synthetix/docs/contracts/Depot.md

 ### `pricesAreStale`

 True if [`usdToSnxPrice`](#usdtosnxprice) and [`usdToEthPrice`](#usdtoethprice) are too old to be considered usably up to date.

 That is, they are considered stale if [`lastPriceUpdateTime`](#lastpriceupdatetime) is more than [`priceStalePeriod`](#pricestaleperiod) seconds in the past.

-If the prices known on chain do not reflect the true state of the world, avenues are opened up for users to profitably exploit the contract.
+If prices are stale, then the depot's exchange functionality is disabled.
+This is because attackers can profitably exploit the contract if the prices known on chain do not reflect the true state of the world closely enough.

 ??? example "Details"
     **Signature**